sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 ## Known Limitations

-- PyMuPDF4LLM's default automatic OCR decision is available during extraction, but images are not embedded or indexed as image content.
+- Extraction relies on PyMuPDF4LLM's default OCR behavior.
+Recognized text can be indexed, but images themselves are not embedded or indexed as image content.
 - Chunking splits each page at Markdown `h1`-`h3` headings.
 There is no secondary chunk-size limit or overlap for long header sections.
 - Ingestion uses ChromaDB upserts.
 Re-indexing changed PDFs does not remove obsolete chunk IDs that are no longer produced.
-- The serving process builds its in-memory BM25 index from ChromaDB at startup.
-It must be restarted after ingestion changes the collection.
 - File discovery matches `*.pdf`; uppercase extensions may not match on case-sensitive filesystems.
 - Embedding batches for one document are submitted concurrently, so very large documents may encounter provider rate limits.
 - Individual PDF failures are skipped and logged without making the overall ingestion command exit non-zero.